QuantLib-Python installation on Windows

 Installation from a released version

 The following assumes that you already installed QuantLib.
 Instructions for that are available at http://quantlib.org/install/vc10.shtml.
-Note that QuantLib must be compiled in Release mode.
+Note that QuantLib must be compiled in Release mode (choose Win32 or x64 depending on the version of Python you're using).

 You can download released QuantLib-SWIG versions from GitHub at https://github.com/lballabio/QuantLib-SWIG/releases.